Hi. I’m Janelle.

 In this world, in my body.
 The only true home I have in this lifetime.

 How blessed I am to have a creative spirit and a sensitivity and a love of people and their ways of moving, of living, of connecting and loving and fighting and breaking up and hurting and healing and forgiving and striving to carry on.

 To be alive!

 To let the world scar and crush and beautify every last closed-off space in my heart.

-To invite life into my body – it feels like the truest tattoo, each experience the needle tapping down again and over and over again.
+To invite life into my body – it feels like the truest tattoo, each experience tapping down again and over and over again.

-For those of you who know someone best by how they speak of what they love:
+For those who know someone best by how they speak of what they love:

 I cannot speak of myself without speaking of my childhood home.
-I was blessed to grow up in the feral northwest of Canada on the traditional territory of the Kwanlin Dün and Ta’an Kwäch’än First Nations in Whitehorse, Yukon.
-It is a land of small trees, rocky mountains and wild beauty and I love it with a heart-wrenching and wildly internal yearning.
+I grew up in the wild northwest of Canada on the traditional territory of the Kwanlin Dün and Ta’an Kwäch’än Peoples in Whitehorse, Yukon.
+It is a land of small trees, rocky mountains and extraordinary beauty and I love it with a heart-wrenching and wildly internal yearning.

 In the summers, under the endless midnight sun, I spent my time as naked as possible, playing in the dirt, climbing trees and claycliffs and walking river edges with my similarly barefoot barely-clad siblings.

 In the winters we lived our lives in varying states of layers – bundled up for the severe cold and snow, then stripping off near the woodstove, in and out, up and down, encouraged, nourished, and tumbling about with an assortment of pets, cousins, friends and family.

 And now, as an adult, I love my child.
 And flowers.
-The taste of rich blood-red wine evoking dirt and sex and scorching fire all at once.
-With olives and chocolate.
+The taste of rich blood-red wine evoking dirt and sex and scorching fire.
+Olives and dark chocolate.
 I love it when people curse because they are so fired-up.
 Happy pop music and raunchy hip hop and Gaelic fiddling music and anything I can dance to.
 And retreat and quiet time and trees and the blossoming of bruises and scars.
 I love it all.